Coleganet/Coleganet/extend/addon/blablanet/README.md

-BlaBlaNet-addons
+ColegaNet-addons
 ================

-These are addons for BlaBlaNet sites include in the install source They will be update every time you upgrade Blablanet Ants
+These are addons for ColegaNet sites include in the install source They will be update every time you upgrade Blablanet Ants